shm-tar/Hyperledger-BanList/README.md

 ```
 ## Running Hyperledger Composer
 I recommend exporting `FABRIC_VERSION=hlfv11` globally, because if not the script would assume to use the newest version of hlfv and it would lead to some compatibility problems.</br>
 To do this, open your `/etc/environment` file with any editor and paste `FABRIC_VERSION=hlfv11` inside.
-Reboot.</br>
+Reboot.</br></br>
-The first time you start up a new runtime, you'll need to run the start script, then generate a PeerAdmin card:
+The first time you start up a new Hyperledger runtime, you'll need to run the start script, then generate a PeerAdmin card:
 ```
 cd ~/fabric-dev-servers
 export FABRIC_VERSION=hlfv11